 The die-cast zine construction creates a durable frame for the nozzle.
 Die-cast is a manufacturing process that uses high pressure to get metal to adopt the shape of a mold.
-The result is a reliable product that won’t corrode.
+The result is a reliable dial nozzle product that won’t corrode.

 This nozzle can spray a jet of water at a pressure of up to 250 PSI, making this product the best high pressure garden hose nozzle.
 Keep in mind that you will need good water pressure at your outside spigot to get this kind of performance.

-There is a spray head you can twist to adjust the spray pattern and a comfortable grip that will reduce fatigue when holding the nozzle for long hours.
+There is a spray head you can twist to adjust the spray pattern and a comfortable grip that will reduce fatigue when holding the nozzle for long periods.
 The textured surface of the grip is comfortable, and there is a layer of insulation that is ideal when spraying hot or cold water.

-- Versatile option for watering and cleaning
+- Versatile option for many watering tasks

 - Metal lever control